dujanhung/evtsbx-api-doc/enum/block_type.md

 a paintable bearing block.

 >[!IMPORTANT]
->this block can't be created with `es.CreateMultiBlock()` . only player could create it.
+>this block can't be created with `es.CreateMultiblock()` . only player could create it.

 >[!IMPORTANT]
 >this block can't be painted with `es.MultiBlock.Paint()` . only player could paint it.